Best Cafes to Work From in Gjirokaster 2026: WiFi & Coffee Guide

 Book an experience

 Gjirokaster has no dedicated coworking spaces, but the café culture suits remote work well — reliable WiFi (15–40 Mbps at the best spots), outlets at most tables, and coffee at €0.50–1.50.
 The pace is relaxed enough that a long session with a laptop attracts no attention.
-Most good cafés cluster around the Old Bazaar.
+Most good cafés cluster around the Old Bazaar, within walking distance of the castle and the main sights.
+All prices approximate as of 2026.

 Best cafés for working